minute thoughts 1.23.17

 Taking one's chances is like taking a bath, because sometimes you end up feeling comfortable and warm, and sometimes there is something terrible lurking around that you cannot see until it is too late and you can do nothing else but scream and cling to a plastic duck.

 So you can imagine how excited I was to hear that Netflix was making a TV series.
 I really like it so far.
 The actors have received some criticism regarding their performance; some people have called it "stiff" and "unrealistic," but as I pointed out to my friend, I think this is a stylistic choice, as they're supposed to be very precocious and almost a parody of adults in fiction novels.
 It also stays very faithful to the books, which I like, but at the same time can get a bit formulaic (which is to be expected, I suppose).
-But as a whole, it's very enjoyable to watch, just the right amount of quirky, and I think it's beautifully shot, all grey and Gothic overtones.
+But as a whole, it's very enjoyable to watch, just the right amount of quirky, and I think it's beautifully shot, all grey and Gothic overtones against a pastel background.

 10. My friend sent me this article, which I thought was interesting, so naturally I asked every Singaporean I know about it.
 They all agreed that it was pretty accurate.
 My coworker pointed out that everyone in Singapore is taught to be efficient, and sometimes don't consider their emotions a priority.
 I asked my boss what Singaporeans' goals in life are, since one of the core constituents of the American dream is happiness.
 "So is everyone's," my boss told me.
 "Just that the Singaporean definition of happiness is already defined by the government (edit: not literally, guys, calm down).
 You get married, you buy an HDB flat, you procreate, maybe buy a car if you can afford it, send your kids to school, dream of a private condominium, rinse and repeat until you retire at 62 and withdraw your CPF savings.
 That's the Singaporean dream."
 My other boss remarked that this often creates dissatisfaction because, "the problem with a set bar of success is that everyone is at different starting lines."
 It makes me really consider the American fixation on happiness and fulfillment, what created our definition of happiness, and how it has evolved over time.
 I feel like we are more entitled, but I also feel like it's unfair to place the blame entirely on us.